Solved: Dishwasher Making Grinding Noise

 Grinding noises are common in dishwashers.
 You will hear them in both new and old appliances.
-In new appliances, you will have a dishwasher, making a grinding noise when you run a new dishwasher without water.
+You will have a dishwasher in new appliances, making a grinding noise when you run a new dishwasher without water.

 You will have the noises in old appliances after the appliances have worn out.